rsyncOSX/RsyncOSX_archived/README.md

 To compile the code, install Xcode and open the RsyncOSX project file.
 Before compiling, open in Xcode the `RsyncOSX/General` preference page (after opening the RsyncOSX project file) and replace your own credentials in `Signing`, or disable Signing.

 There are two ways to compile, either utilize `make` or compile by Xcode. `make release` will compile the `RsyncOSX.app` and `make dmg` will make a dmg file to be released.
 The build of dmg files are by utilizing [andreyvit](https://github.com/andreyvit/create-dmg) script for creating dmg and [syncthing-macos](https://github.com/syncthing/syncthing-macos) setup.

-### Development

-Details about how RsyncOSX is [built](https://rsyncosx.github.io/Source).

-### MacUpdate and Softpedia

-RsyncOSX is also released on [MacUpdate](https://www.macupdate.com/app/mac/56516/rsyncosx) and linked for download on [Softpedia](http://mac.softpedia.com/get/Internet-Utilities/RsyncOSX.shtml) as well.

-### My NAS setup

-I have setup up my own [NAS](https://rsyncosx.github.io/DIYNAS).
-My NAS SW is now FreeNAS.
-I am doing backups by using RsyncOSX and sharing out disk by AFP and SMB.

-#### RcloneOSX

-I have commenced a new project, the new project [RcloneOSX](https://github.com/rsyncOSX/rcloneosx) is adapting RsyncOSX to utilize [rclone](https://rclone.org).
-See the [Changelog](https://rsyncosx.github.io/RcloneChangelog) for the new project.